 Read more about Boyd Elder aka “El Chingadero” here.

-And stay tuned for “Boyd Elder, Artlaw: The Greatest Artist You’ve Never Heard Of,” coming soon to a brick-and-mortar or online bookstore near you.
+The art and story book “Boyd Elder, Artlaw: The Greatest Artist You’ve Never Heard Of” was in progress when he died.
+Coming someday maybe to a brick-and-mortar or online bookstore near you.

 Stephen K. Peeples is a Grammy-nominated multi-media writer-producer and award-winning radio/record-industry veteran raised in Miami and Los Angeles by career newspaper journalists and music lovers.
-He met and wrote his first story about Boyd Elder in 1978.
-Based in Santa Clarita, California, Peeples wrapped a 46-year media career in 2021.
-See the “About” page on Peeples’ website.
+Introduced to Boyd Elder by mutual friend Henry Diltz, he wrote his first story about the “artlaw” in 1978.
+Peeples is based in Santa Clarita, California.
+See the “About” page on his website.
 More original stories and exclusive interviews are posted on that site and on his YouTube channel.

 Article: Artlaw Boyd Elder’s ‘Chingadero Show,” Venice, 4-2-72